 Properly Place Heatsink

-I found a solution on Reddit by TheTruBronyOhOh, and it worked for me.
 A heatsink is a metal component that sits on top of a CPU and other computer chips, allowing heat to rise through a series of fins, thereby dissipating it.
-To ensure effective cooling, it’s crucial that the heatsink makes solid contact with the heat source.
+To ensure effective cooling, the heatsink must make solid contact with the heat source.

 The enormous quantity of heat generated by the CPU cannot be dissipated by a heatsink that is not properly installed.
 To reposition the heatsink on your CPU, unscrew it and then reinstall it so that it touches the top of your CPU.